omnistrate/ctl/mkdocs/docs/omnistrate-ctl_build.md

 ### Synopsis

-Build command can be used to build one service plan from docker compose.
+Build command can be used to build one service plan from image, docker compose, and service plan spec.
 It has two main modes of operation:
   - Create a new service plan
   - Update an existing service plan